 No other mass criminal or cult figure in American history has garnered as much fascination within Hollywood and popular culture as Charles Manson (though Ted Bundy is coming close

 ).
-He and his "family" have been the subject of movies, parodies, and he even landed a Rolling Stone cover.
-"American Horror Story: Cult" had an actor portraying Manson, and Quentin Tarantino is digging up the past for his "Once Upon a Time in Hollywood" featuring the Manson Family murders.
+He and his "family" have been the subject of many onscreen treatments from "American Horror Story: Cult" to Quentin Tarantino's "Once Upon a Time in Hollywood."
 Here is a sampling of actors who have dared to play the notorious figure.

 Steve Railsback - "Helter Skelter" (1976)

 The memory of Manson was still fresh when this TV special based on Vincent Bugliosi's book aired.
 CBS even made it a two-night special.

 Michael Reid MacKay - "Summer Dreams: The Story of the Beach Boys" (1990)

 This TV special about the career of the Beach Boys explored Manson's relationship with founding member Dennis Wilson.